This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 As the diet is greatly low in carbs, it seriously limits the servings of fruits and vegetables you eat.
 You also excluded grains and other foods containing fiber.

-Increasing fats and protein can put you at risk of constipation due to the lack of fiber-rich fruits and veggies.
+Increasing fats and protein can put you at risk for constipation due to the lack of fiber-rich fruits and veggies.

 Fiber allows you to stay on your target of low carb diet, without the problem of constipation.